gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

 I'm just unlucky?).

 As a bonus you know when things go wrong without others having to tell you.
-Since these integration tests also test external software software, you are sort of contributing to the `Nimrod community <http://forum.nimrod-lang.org>`_ by testing the compiler (both the last stable and last development versions) and the approved package manager used by many others.
+Since these integration tests also test external software, you are sort of contributing to the `Nimrod community <http://forum.nimrod-lang.org>`_ by testing the compiler (both the last stable and last development versions) and the approved package manager used by many others.